Robust Safety for Move

 \subsection{Invariants and Vulnerability}

 A safety invariant of the module is described on \Cref{line:inv1}: the sum of the \code{value} fields of all the \code{Coin} objects in the system must be equal to the \code{total_value} field of the \code{Info} object stored at the \code{ADMIN} address.
 We refer to this invariant as the ``\emph{conservation property}''.
 We want the conservation property to hold for all possible clients of the module (including malicious ones): any violation undermines the integrity of the currency.
+As such, the invariant talks about not just on a single object, but on a collection of them (i.e., all the \code{Coin}s).
 We now show how the conservation property is established and maintained using the encapsulation features of \move before explaining how procedure \code{value_mut} allows the property to be violated (despite the module being well-typed according to the verifier).

 \paragraph{Establishing the Conservation Property} Calling \code{initialize} sets up the module with the invariant: no \code{Coin} exists and thus the \code{total_supply} in \code{Info} is set to \code{0}.